ryancdickson/crp-staging/content/index.md

 When making HTTPS connections, Chrome refers to a list of self-signed root certificates from CAs that have demonstrated why continued trust in them is justified.
 This list is known as a "Root Store."
 CA certificates included in the [Chrome Root Store](https://g.co/chrome/root-store) are selected on the basis of publicly available and verified information, such as that within the Common CA Database ([CCADB](https://ccadb.org/)), and ongoing reviews by the Chrome Root Program.

 The Chrome Root Program Policy below establishes the minimum requirements for CA certificates to be included as trusted in a default installation of Chrome.

 Chrome Root Program Participants MUST satisfy the requirements defined in this policy, including taking responsibility for ensuring the continued compliance of all corresponding subordinate CAs and delegated third parties participating in the PKI.
+Except in the case of CAs applying for inclusion, this policy makes no stipulation on the characteristics or PKI use cases served by CAs not included in the current version of the Chrome Root Store.

 The requirements included in this policy are effective immediately, unless explicitly stated as otherwise.